abgmgp/obsidian-simple-autolink/README.md

 - **Automatic detection** (by default) of matching search results when you modify a file by using smart matching to filter the closest possible link.
 See the match case behavior below for the specifics.
-- Code blocks, inline code, existing links, frontmatter, and math are always skipped.
+- Code blocks, inline code, existing links,
+  YAML properties, and math are always skipped.
 Headings and tables can be skipped with their respective settings option.
 - Include/exclude folders for manual vault linking.
 Excluded notes are neither scanned nor used as link targets.
-- **Alias masterlist:** allows a single note file to map to multiple aliases, with automatic backfill into each note's frontmatter alias field.
+- **Alias masterlist:** allows a single note file to map to multiple aliases, with automatic backfill into each note's YAML alias field.
-- **Highly configurable**: Toggle features on or off, add restrictions on the go in the settings page.
+- **Highly configurable**: Toggle features on or off in the plugin's settings page.
-- **Mobile-friendly:** lightweight, cross-platform, and optimized for larger vaults.
+- **Mobile-friendly:** lightweight, cross-platform, and optimized to support larger vaults.

 ## How the matching works (and what it won't do)

 - Longer match cases are preferred than shorter ones.
 Matching is case-insensitive by default, can be toggled in the settings.
-- A note is **never** linked to itself.
+A note is **never** linked to itself.
 - Word-boundary aware, the plugin will never links inside another word (For example, `concatenate` won't match `cat`).
 - Optional **base word** matching so that plural words (`cats`) links to a note titled `cat`.
 - Optional **one link per file** so a note isn't linked over and over.
 - When the matched text differs from the note title (case difference or an alias), Auto-link writes a display link: `[[Canonical|what you typed]]`.
 - Titles that are common English words (`the`, `note`) will match aggressively.
-If you want to restrict these words, either scope them out with the exclude list or keep base-form matching off.
+If you want to restrict these words, either scope them out with the folder exclude list or keep base-form matching off.
-- Alias/title collisions across notes resolve last-write-wins; the masterlist takes precedence over vault titles, and conflicts are logged accordingly.
+- Title detection conflicts across notes resolve last-write-wins; the masterlist takes precedence over vault titles.

 ## Warning
-### Before trying, make sure to backup your vault before you try the manual vault link feature.
+### Make sure to create a backup your vault before you try the vault-wide manual link feature.
 Your way of writing in your vault might not automatically translate on how the matching functionality of this plugin works.

 ## Usage